 Web hosting is confusing to a lot of beginners.
 In this article, I’ll explain in jargon-free terms what it is, why you need it, and what you do with it to get a website or blog online.

-Web hosting is a service provided by a person or company that allows you to upload a website to the internet which anyone can view.
-If you so choose, you can set up a website that only you, or somebody with a username and password can view.
+Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
+If you so choose, you can set up a private website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

 Websites are stored on special computers known as servers.
 A server can hold one or thousands of websites depending on its configuration and specifications.

 Servers act in very much the same way as a computer or laptop.
-They hold files, bits of data and information that can be called and viewed upon request.
-When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another web page or the results in Google, the server recognises the command and sends a copy of the requested page to the person’s browser.
+They hold files, bits of data, and information that can be called and viewed upon request.
+When somebody requests a page from your website after typing the URL into a browser, clicking on a link on another website, or the search results in Google, the server recognizes the command and sends a copy of the requested page to the person’s browser.

-Servers are located in data centres dotted around the world.
-Websites stored on servers physically located closer to you tend to load faster that ones located on the opposite side of the world.
+Servers are located in data centers dotted around the world.
+Websites stored on servers physically located closer to you tend to load faster than those located on the opposite side of the world.
 I say ‘typically’ because there are many other factors that determine the download speed of a web page.

-You only need one server to run your website.
-In fact, for small sites you only need one tiny section of a server.
-Larger sites might get by using one server, whereas huge sites need hundreds, thousands or even millions.
+A website can run on one server.
+In fact, for really small sites you only need one tiny section of a server.
+Larger sites might get by using one server, whereas huge sites or online service providers need hundreds, thousands or even millions of servers.

 What are the different types of web hosting?

-Not all web hosts are created equal, and in this area, you do generally get what you pay for.
+Not all web hosts are created equal, and in the realm of website hosting, you generally get what you pay for.